ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/released/readme.md

 #### About how to upload firmware, please refer to [:point_right: here](https://github.com/ZONESTAR3D/Firmware/tree/master/Z9/Z9V5/bin#how-to-upload-firmware-to-z9v5pro)

-#### About DWIN LCD MENU V3
+#### :warning: ATTENTION PLEASE
-You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.
+You must upgrade the DWIN LCD screen firmware (menu files) before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.
 For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN)

 ## Release Note
 -----